 All students must report to their advisory class for attendance every day.
-Students arriving after 8:15 a.m. must report to their house office for a late pass.
+Students arriving after 8:15 a.m. must report to the security desk or their house office for a late pass.

-Students arriving after the Advisory start time of 7:55 a.m. will be marked tardy by their Advisory teacher.
+Students arriving after the Advisory start time of 7:55 a.m. will be marked tardy by their advisory teacher.
 A pattern of tardiness will result in disciplinary action.
 A student arriving after 8:15 a.m. without a valid note may be assigned detention.